 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Lipex in the UK
+Also Known as Lipex

 Chemical Name: Simvastatin (SIM-va-stat-in)